 So, how do you create native content that guides people to your site/landing page/blog?

-Maersk, the Danish shipping company, has amassed an immense social media following (1.7 million Facebook likes for Maersk Group, over 1.1 million for Maersk Line and nearly 130k Twitter followers between their two main accounts), and they do a great job of linking to content on their site via Facebook and Twitter.
+Maersk, the Danish shipping company, has amassed an immense social media following (over 3.1 million Facebook likes for Maersk Group and Maersk Line Limited and nearly 76k Twitter followers between their two main accounts), and they do a great job of linking to content on their site via Facebook and Twitter.

 Case in point: In 2012 Maersk generated 150 unique leads from a Facebook campaign that told the story of how its shipping containers navigate the frozen Baltic Sea during the winter months.
 As the former head of social for Maersk Line points out, that is a lot of leads for the shipping industry (especially online leads!).